 10. Exercise

-Mild and moderate exercises help you stay active and keep your metabolism high.
+Indulging in mild and moderate-intensity exercises in first trimester can help you stay active and keep your metabolism high.
 A walk in the park will be good for your health and is refreshing.
 You should avoid heavy and strenuous activities such as back-bends, stretches, and advanced abdominal moves.

 Also, avoid exercises that need you to lie on the back, put pressure on the abdomen and those that lead to overheating and dehydration.
 Consult your doctor before planning to take up yoga, meditation or breathing exercises, or enroll in prenatal workout classes (9).